Freeha-S/DataAnalysis-Project/README.md

 # Introduction <a name="introduction"></a>
 This repository contains all files and folders of my submissions for Fundamentals of Data Analysis- Assessment 2019.

- This assessment is for Module "Fundamentals of Data Analysis" at GMIT.
-This repository contains
+This assessment is for Module "Fundamentals of Data Analysis" at GMIT.This repository contains

  1. Readme.md
-    2.DA-Assessment2019.ipynb
+ 2. DA-Assessment2019.ipynb

 To download this repository
 1. from https://github.com/Freeha-S/DataAnalysis-Project
 2. click on [Clone and download]
 3. select Download zip

 ## Objective<a name="objective"></a>
-The aim of this project is to research the tips data set. that include following tasks
+The aim of this project is to research the tips dataset. that include following tasks
 1. Create a jupyter notebook that use descriptive statistics and plots to describe the tips dataset.
 2. Discuss and analyse whether there is a relationship between the totalbill and tip amount
 3. Analyse the relationship between the variables within the dataset.